-Other methods for calculating the factor (1-wq)n in the expression for computing average queue size when the queue is empty (Equation 2) were considered.
+Other methods for calculating the factor (1-wq)^m in the expression for computing average queue size when the queue is empty (Equation 2) were considered.
 These approaches include:

-- · Floating-point evaluation - Fixed-point evaluation using a small look-up table (512B) and up to 16 multiplications (this is the approach used in the FreeBSD ALTQ RED implementation) - Fixed-point evaluation using a small look-up table (512B) and 16 SSE multiplications (SSE optimized version of the approach used in the FreeBSD ALTQ RED implementation) - Large look-up table (76 KB)
+- · Floating-point evaluation - Fixed-point evaluation using a small look-up table (512B) and up to 16 multiplications (this is the approach used in the FreeBSD\ ALTQ RED implementation) - Fixed-point evaluation using a small look-up table (512B) and 16 SSE multiplications (SSE optimized version of the approach used in the FreeBSD\ ALTQ RED implementation) - Large look-up table (76 KB)

 The method that was finally selected (described above in Section 26.3.2.2.1) out performs all of these approaches in terms of run-time performance and memory requirements and also achieves accuracy comparable to floating-point evaluation.
-Table 33.17 lists the performance of each of these alternative approaches relative to the method that is used in the dropper.
+Table 35.17 lists the performance of each of these alternative approaches relative to the method that is used in the dropper.
 As can be seen, the floating-point implementation achieved the worst performance.

-Table 33.17: Relative Performance of A
+Table 35.17: Relative Performance of A

-Method Relative Performance Current dropper method (see Section 23.3.2.1.3) 100% Fixed-point method with small (512B) look-up table 148% SSE method with small (512B) look-up table 114% Large (76KB) look-up table 118% Floating-point 595% Note: In this case, since performance is expressed as time apent executing the energies in a specific cand
+Method Relative Performance

+Current dropper method (see Section 23.3.2.1.3) 100%

+Fixed-point method with small (512B) look-up table 148%

+SSE method with small (512B) look-up table 114%

+Large (76KB) look-up table 118%

+Floating-point 595%

+- [